 - Ask your attorney for details, this is a brief overview

-Tiano O’Dell is a premier plaintiff’s rights personal injury law firm in Charleston that represents clients throughout the state of West Virginia.
-Over the last 20 years, attorneys William Tiano and Tony O’Dell have represented thousands of clients, with two primary goals: to compensate the victim for the injuries they sustained because of the negligence of others, and to hold the responsible parties accountable for their conduct.
+Tiano O’Dell, PLLC is a premier plaintiff’s rights personal injury law firm in Charleston that represents clients throughout the state of West Virginia.
+Over the last 20 years, attorneys William Tiano and Tony O’Dell have represented thousands of clients, with two primary goals: to compensate the victim for the injuries they sustained because of the negligence of others and to hold the responsible parties accountable for their conduct.
 They have been recognized for their hard work and client success: they have been named as Top 100 Trial Lawyers by the respected American Trial Lawyers Association, as well as being designated as West Virginia Super Lawyers.